BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 ### `Object.assign()`

-The `Object.assign()` method assigns to a given object a copy of another object only its own members.
+The `Object.assign()` method creates a shallow copy of an object's **own** properties (excluding inherited properties from the prototype chain) and assigns them to a target object.

 ```javascript
 const daisyCat = {